 5. Line a 9x9 square pan with parchment paper and spread matcha batter into prepared pan.

-Hint: Enjoy these dark chocolate matcha brownies while they're still a little warm and gooey -- even better topped with vanilla ice cream!
+Hint: Enjoy these fudgy matcha brownies while they're still a little warm and gooey -- even better topped with vanilla ice cream!

 You can make this chewy matcha brownies recipe fit your dietary needs: